Poverty Alleviation: Rapid Influx Of Silk Farmers To Earn Income In AJK Reaches Climax - UrduPoint

 Poverty Alleviation: Rapid Influx Of Silk Farmers To Earn Income In AJK Reaches Climax

-"An attractive additional amount of income can be earned through silkworm rearing by the existing and intending Sericulture farmers in the private sector in Azad Jammu Kashmir State where huge natural conducive environment and potential already prevails to flourish this fast emerging cottage industry", official sources said

-MIRPUR (UrduPoint / Pakistan Point News - 18th Jun, 2022 ) : "An attractive additional amount of income can be earned through silkworm rearing by the existing and intending Sericulture farmers in the private sector in Azad Jammu Kashmir State where huge natural conducive environment and potential already prevails to flourish this fast emerging cottage industry", official sources said.
+MIRPUR (UrduPoint / Pakistan Point News - 19th Jun, 2022 ) : Jun 18 (APP):"An attractive additional amount of income can be earned through silkworm rearing by the existing and intending Sericulture farmers in the private sector in Azad Jammu Kashmir State where huge natural conducive environment and potential already prevails to flourish this fast emerging cottage industry", official sources said.

 This was disclosed by Director of Sericulture Department of Azad Jammu Kashmir government Syed Ali Asghar Shah in an exclusive interview to APP on Saturday, at the side line of a camp managed to supervise the disposal of the silk cocoon directly by the silk farmers in the private sector to the intending buyers at Nalochi Mulberry Station in the AJK State metropolis.